JeffersonLab/SRO-RTDP/src/utilities/cpp/pcap2stream/sender/README.md

 - Each unique source IP will get its own dedicated TCP connection
 - Make sure the server has enough ports allocated to handle all unique source IPs in your pcap file
 - The program will automatically close connections when finished or if errors occur
+- When using containers, ensure proper volume mounting for accessing PCAP files
+- Base port number should match the server's configuration